petschau/WinFellow/README.md

 What you need to compile the sources
 ------------------------------------

-Microsoft Visual Studio 2013 Update 5 and the February 2010 DirectX SDK.
+Microsoft Visual Studio 2017 and the February 2010 DirectX SDK.
 The community edition of Visual Studio can be used to compile WinFellow.

 Other notes